 Editor’s Note: Amazon return pallets don’t always come in unmarked brown boxes.
 Sometimes, you can tell what brands or types of products are contained within the bundle to guide your decision.

 The MSRP of $6999 is determined by tallying up the full selling price of all of the items in the pallet but the goods inside can be in any condition.
 Certain parts may be missing.
 Product may be broken.
-It’s up to you to sort it all out.
+And unfortunately you can’t examine the merchandise prior to purchasing.

 If you end up bidding on and winning an auction, you can arrange to have the pallet shipped directly to your warehouse, but it generally makes more economic sense to look for Amazon liquidations in your geographic area.